kashafh/kashafh.github.io/README.md

 ## Introduction

 This is a multipage responsive blog template built using pure HTML, CSS, and JavaScript.
-It includes a blog page, an about page, an articles page, a poems page, a contact page, and individual blog pages.
+It includes a blog page, an about page, an articles page, a contact page, and individual blog pages.
 Each blog page features a proper heading, related image, blog author name, and upload date.
 Users can search for specific blogs using the search option.

 ## Features